fhellwig/be-safe/README.md

 ### 1.1 Prototype Installation

-The BE Safe application can be run on any platform supporting Node.js.
-Here is the installation procedure:
+The BE Safe application runs on any platform supporting Node.js.

 #### Standalone Node Installation